SoneeJohn/iTubeDownloader-Browser-Extensions/README.md

 ## Installation

-1. Download the extension source code [here](https://github.com/SoneeJohn/iTubeDownloader-Broswer-Extensions/releases/latest/download/iTubeDownloader.Chrome.zip) — once the download is complete a folder named `iTubeDownloader—Chrome` will appear on your computer.
+1. Download the extension [here](https://github.com/SoneeJohn/iTubeDownloader-Broswer-Extensions/releases/latest/download/iTubeDownloader.Chrome.zip) — once downloaded please double-click to unzipped the file if it hasn't already.
 2. Store the extension on disk (do not delete it as Chrome will read it's content to run the extension, a good place to place this folder is in your `Documents` folder)
 3. Open this [link](chrome://extensions) in Google Chrome
 4. In the top right-hand corner, turn on *Developer mode*, then click *Load unpacked*, select the `iTubeDownloader—Chrome` folder that you’ve downloaded and saved in Step 1 and confirm.